 Once set, I began to manually plane the whole surface, followed again by loads of sanding.
 For the parts with resin I went all the way up to a 1200 grit paper to give the resin a super clear finish.

-The whole table top was finished off with a few coats of Osmo Oil and lightly sanded after each layer.
+The whole dining table top was finished off with a few coats of Osmo Oil and lightly sanded after each layer.

 And there we have it.
 One sexy industrial style table.
 Super heavy duty.
 Love it!
 It looks even nicer in person, the picture doesn’t do it justice.